- Home

 Social Media Promotion:

-The CCS SPC committee encourages workshop participants to promote their session on social media to increase reach, engagement, and participation.
-Nominate your workshop twitter ambassador in the submission site when you submit your workshop.
+The CCS SPC committee encourages workshop organizers and participants to leverage social media to expand reach, boost engagement, and attract attendees.
+Please nominate a social media ambassador for your workshop during the submission process.

 Learning Objectives: